 Each division and school will hold their own ceremony or event.
 Some may also provide lunches or receptions to graduates and their guests.
 See the individual division and school schedules for more details.

 Guests who prefer an indoor location may view a live broadcast of the University Convocation ceremony in Kent Auditorium and Bond Chapel, which is located within the Main Quadrangles.
 Please note that seating is limited.

 Yes, the University Convocation ceremony will be broadcasted via the University’s website.
-More information and a highlights video of the 531st Convocation can be found at news.uchicago.edu/webcast.
-Additionally, please find Valerie Jarrett's 2018 Class Day address HERE.
+More information and a highlights video of the 532nd Convocation can be found at news.uchicago.edu/webcast.

 Be sure to check with your Dean of Students Office, Academic Advisor, and any organization of which you are affiliated with.

-It is recommended that you contact your Dean of Students Office to see if you will be permitted to walk early.
-If not, you may return the following June.
+You should contact your Dean of Students office to see if you will be permitted to walk early.
+If not, you will need to return the following June.

 There is one, annual Convocation each June.
 You may receive your diploma at the conclusion of the quarter in which you graduate.
 If you have additional questions, it is encouraged that you consult your division or school Dean of Students Office.